Religious socialism

-Overview
+Early modern socialism and religion

 Religious socialism was the early form of socialism and pre-Marxist communism.
 In Christian Europe, communists were believed to have adopted atheism.
 In Protestant England, communism was too close to the Roman Catholic communion rite; hence socialist was the preferred term.
 Friedrich Engels argued that in 1848, when The Communist Manifesto was published, socialism was respectable in Europe while communism was not.
 The Owenites in England and the Fourierists in France were considered respectable socialists, while working-class movements that "proclaimed the necessity of total social change" denoted themselves communists.
 This branch of socialism produced the communist work of Étienne Cabet in France and Wilhelm Weitling in Germany.

 Some view the early Christian Church, as described in the Acts of the Apostles, as an early form of communism and religious socialism.
 The view is that communism was just Christianity in practice, and Jesus was the first communist.
 This link was highlighted in one of Karl Marx's early writings, which stated that "[a]s Christ is the intermediary unto whom man unburdens all his divinity, all his religious bonds, so the state is the mediator unto which he transfers all his Godlessness, all his human liberty".
 Furthermore, Thomas Müntzer led a significant Anabaptist communist movement during the German Peasants' War which Engels analysed in The Peasant War in Germany.
 The Marxist ethos that aims for unity reflects the Christian universalist teaching that humankind is one and that there is only one god who does not discriminate among people.
 Pre-Marxist communism was also present in the attempts to establish communistic societies such as those made by the Essenes and the Judean desert sect.

 In the 16th century, English writer Thomas More, venerated in the Catholic Church as Saint Thomas More, portrayed a society based on common property ownership in his treatise Utopia, whose leaders administered it through reason.
 Several groupings in the English Civil War supported this idea, especially the Diggers, who espoused clear communistic yet agrarian ideals.
 Oliver Cromwell and the Grandees' attitude to these groups was, at best, ambivalent and often hostile.
 Criticism of the idea of private property continued into the Enlightenment era of the 18th century through such thinkers as the profoundly religious Jean-Jacques Rousseau.
 Raised a Calvinist, Rousseau was influenced by the Jansenist movement within the Roman Catholic Church.
 The Jansenist movement originated from the most orthodox Roman Catholic bishops who tried to reform the Roman Catholic Church in the 17th century to stop secularization and Protestantism.
 One of the main Jansenist aims was democratizing to stop the aristocratic corruption at the top of the Church hierarchy.
 The participants of the Taiping Rebellion, who founded the Taiping Heavenly Kingdom, a syncretic Christian-Shenic theocratic kingdom, are viewed by the Chinese Communist Party as proto-communists.